- Search The Registry

 George W. Johnson, 1898

-He was born into slavery and his birthplace is unknown, but Johnson moved to New York in the 1870s and became a street performer.
+He was born into slavery, and his birthplace is unknown, but Johnson moved to New York in the 1870s and became a street performer.
 His songs "The Whistling Coon" and "The Laughing Song,"' both essential minstrel pieces, were the most popular American songs in the 1890s record industry.
-Technology didn't allow for duplicating Edison cylinders at that point, so Johnson, with a pianist backing him, sang each of his songs thousands and thousands of times, at about .20 cents each.
+Technology didn't allow for duplicating Edison cylinders at that point, so Johnson, with a pianist backing him, sang his songs thousands and thousands of times at about .20 cents each.
 An estimated 25,000 copies were in print by 1894 alone.

 "I heard some people say here comes the dandy darkey, here he comes this way," are Johnson's lyrics in "The Laughing Song."
 "And when I heard them say it, why I'd laugh until I'd cry," are others, and laugh he did.
-It has been noted that listening to Johnson laugh was scary to hear considering his plight as a Black man in early America.
+It has been noted that listening to Johnson laugh was scary, considering his plight as a Black man in early America.

 By 1905, Johnson's popularity had declined.
-New recording technology enabled the pressing of thousands of duplicate records from a single master, and Johnson was no longer needed to record each copy individually.
+New recording technology enabled the pressing of thousands of duplicate records from a single master, and Johnson no longer needed to record each copy individually.
 His friend Len Spencer, now a successful artist and booking agent, hired Johnson as an office doorman.
-Johnson worked for Spencer and lived in his office building for several years, then moved back to Harlem.
-In 1914, at the age of 67, George W. Johnson died from pneumonia.
+Johnson worked for Spencer, lived in his office building for several years, and then moved back to Harlem.
+In 1914, at age 67, George W. Johnson died from pneumonia.
 He was buried in an unmarked grave in Maple Grove Cemetery in Kew Gardens, Queens, New York.